-The Agenda Committee plans the NAAIM annual conference including speakers, agenda, golf and all social events.
-The 2012 Uncommon Knowledge conference will be held the first week of May in Atlanta, Georgia.
-The Trading Techniques CRAM Session is typically held the first week of November and the Marketing CRAM Session is held in February.
+The Agenda Committee plans the NAAIM annual Uncommon Knowledge conference and Outlook Conference, including speakers, agenda, golf and all social events.
+The 2014 Uncommon Knowledge conference will be held May 4 – 7, at the Hyatt Regency Pier 66 in Ft.
+Lauderdale, Florida.
+Georgia.

 Industry Relations Committee